tylertian123/engsci-notes/2025_fall/ece557_lin_controls/lec18.md

 # Lecture 18, Nov 14, 2025

-## Observability and State Estimation
+## Observability, State Estimation, and Output Feedback Control

 * Previously we discussed how to design controllers to stabilize a system given the full system state $\bm x$; however in practice we rarely have the full system state, so we have to estimate $\bm x$ using the system output $\bm y$
 	* Given $\bm y(t), \bm u(t)$ for $0 \leq t \leq T$, we want to estimate $\bm x(t)$